KasparEtter/ef1p/pages/number-theory/number-theory.md

 only the attacker can determine the group's order $$\href{#eulers-totient-function}{\varphi}(m) = (p - 1) \cdot (q - 1)$$
 and use the [Pohlig-Hellman algorithm](#pohlig-hellman-algorithm) to compute discrete logarithms in this group.
-In order to avoid [such a backdoor](https://crypto.stackexchange.com/a/39268/76600), you have to insist that the other party shares the group's order and its prime factorization with you.
+In order to avoid [such a backdoor](https://crypto.stackexchange.com/a/39268/76600), you must insist that the other party shares the group's order and its prime factorization with you.

 </details>